A Mindful View of MotivationMay 22, 2018

 Lack of motivation is, in a sense, a feeling and you don't need to allow your feelings to have the last word.
 Seeing what is and accepting what is, you still have the capacity to exercise power over your own life.
 You can make a choice about how you will respond to this state of affairs, no matter how you feel.
 For example, I might say to myself, “I don’t feel like doing anything productive right now, it’s probably best to rest for awhile.
 Maybe that will help me get some strength to do something later.”
 Or, I might conclude, “I really feel unmotivated.
 My energy is low, but I’m still going to take care of this now.
 I may not be able to give it my best effort, but I’ll feel better if I just do something.
 I can come back and improve on it later if I need to.”

 You’ve likely had the experience of being in a prolonged, unproductive, unmotivated funk.
 Maybe it’s from repeated discouragement, the effect of a long winter, depression, or something else.
 Whatever the case, it has become “the way things are” and it’s hard to see how to get out of it.
 You can find some good ideas for how to move yourself out of such a state in the Natural Joy mini-course and in the other blog posts for this month.
 It also helps to see this as a process, and not as something that you can always shake off with a couple of quick actions.
-To that end, I invite you to consider engaging in our 30 Days Challenges this month (from the 30 Days Newsletter).
 The idea is pretty simple: we are all creatures of habit, so let’s make conscious choices about what habits we want to create.
 This does not require perfection.
 It just asks that you make a choice most of the time that moves you toward being more fully alive.
 When you do that, motivation will, eventually, arise of its own accord.